Keiko Kitagawa: Biography

+Career

-Within a week of joining an agency, Kitagawa had been selected as both a model and an actress.
-She was chosen as Miss Seventeen 2003, which led to her working as a model with the Japanese Seventeen until she graduated from the magazine in September 2006.
-In the latter part of the run, she had her own regular feature, "Keiko's Beauty Honey".
+Within a week of joining an agency, Kitagawa was selected as a model and an actress.
+She was chosen as Miss Seventeen in 2003, which led to her working as a model with the Japanese Seventeen until she graduated from the magazine in September 2006.
+In the latter part of the run, she had her regular feature, "Keiko's Beauty Honey".

 As an actress, Kitagawa was given the role of Rei Hino in the live action television series of Sailor Moon, which began her acting career.
-Her first significant film role was in Mamiya Kyōdai, and as result of the influence of the director, Yoshimitsu Morita, she decided to concentrate on acting rather than modeling.
+Her first significant film role was in Mamiya Kyōdai, and because of the influence of the director, Yoshimitsu Morita, she decided to concentrate on acting rather than modeling.
 She initially concentrated on films, including the leading roles in Cherry Pie and Dear Friends.
 In late 2007, she had her first leading role in a TV drama, in the late-night drama Mop Girl.
 In 2008, she was given the role of the heroine in Homeroom on the Beachside, Fuji Television's Monday 9pm drama for the summer season.

 Kitagawa moved to Tokyo when she started working as an actress and model, and has lived there since.
-She traveled to California for the filming of The Fast and the Furious: Tokyo Drift, and returned there to study English for a couple of months early in 2006.
+She traveled to California to film The Fast and the Furious: Tokyo Drift, and returned there to study English for a couple of months early in 2006.
 From May to December 2007, she wrote a column entitled "Keytan Hakusho" for the Japanese weekly television listings magazine Weekly The Television.

 Kitagawa has described herself as a stay-at-home person who likes watching DVDs, listening to music, and reading books.
-When asked what she would do if the world was going to end tomorrow, she said "read books".
+When asked what she would do if the world were going to end tomorrow, she said "read books".
 She is managed by Stardust Promotion.